 An extensive network of trained volunteers underpins all MND Victoria’s activities.
-Approximately 100 volunteers are involved in group facilitation, support groups, telephone and bereavement support, home visiting programs including massage, hairdressing and biography, administration and fundraising.
+Approximately 120 volunteers are involved in group facilitation, support groups, telephone and bereavement support, home visiting programs including massage, hairdressing and life stories, administration and fundraising.

 Through donations and the fundraising activities of its members, MND Victoria supports research into the causes, cures and management of MND via the Motor Neurone Disease Research Institute of Australia (MNDRIA).

-MND Victoria is primarily supported by its own fundraising activities and in part by grants from the state Government through the Department of Human Services and Health.
+MND Victoria is primarily supported by its own fundraising activities and in part by grants from the state Government through the Department of Human Services and Health and the Natiional Disability Insurance Scheme (NDIS).
 Other funds are raised through donations, raffles, merchandise, bequests, support from service clubs and from philanthropic trusts and company sponsorship.
 Donations are tax-deductible.

 Address: 265 Canterbury Road (PO Box 23), Canterbury, Victoria 3126